walkerjeffd/federicoData/README.md

 The `dbhydro_get_*()` functions are used to fetch hydrologic and water quality data from DBHYDRO.
-These functions call the respective `get_*()` functions from the `dbhydroR` package, and then perform some additional cleaning of the dataset (e.g., parsing dates, removing duplicate columns).
+These functions call the respective `get_*()` functions from the `dbhydroInsights` package, and then perform some additional cleaning of the dataset (e.g., parsing dates, removing duplicate columns).